 To some, Oscar night is more about the fashion than the awards themselves.
-Much of the audience tunes in to see who looks fabulous, who takes the biggest risks, and--of course--who’s the most egregious fashion disaster.
-Of the latter, the infamous “swan dress” worn by the Icelandic pop singer Bjork at the 73rd annual Academy Awards on this day in 2001 is among the most notorious.
+Much of the audience tunes in to see who looks fabulous and who takes the biggest risks.
+Of the latter, the infamous “swan dress” worn by the Icelandic pop singer Björk at the 73rd annual Academy Awards on March 25, 2001 is among the most notorious.

-On Oscar night, the ever-quirky Icelandic singer turned heads by showing up on the red carpet in an outfit resembling a dead swan.
-Over a nude body stocking and above a large white tutu-like skirt, the swan’s neck was draped around Bjork’s shoulders like a shawl, with its head lying on her chest.
-Bjork took the stage to perform her nominated song, “I’ve Seen It All,” which lost in its category to Bob Dylan’s “Things Have Changed,” from Wonder Boys.
+On Oscar night, the Icelandic singer turned heads by showing up on the red carpet in an outfit resembling a dead swan.
+Over a nude body stocking and above a large white tutu-like skirt, the swan’s neck was draped around Björk's shoulders like a shawl, with its head lying on her chest.
+Björk took the stage to perform her nominated song, “I’ve Seen It All,” which lost in its category to Bob Dylan’s “Things Have Changed,” from Wonder Boys.